 In 2017, Nicholls was a top 20 finalist in the Bluethumb Art Prize with her marker and pencil work "Passing by Cherry Blossoms".
 In 2018, Nicholls won Best on Paper for the Bluethumb Art Prize for her work "Smoke", from her "Night in Japan" series.

-My 'A Year in Japan' series of 12 artworks captures everyday scenes in Japan in an attempt to portray the Japanese phrase 物の哀れ 'mono no aware' - the gentle sadness of things.
+Nicholls' 'A Year in Japan' series of 12 artworks captures everyday scenes in Japan in an attempt to portray the Japanese phrase 物の哀れ 'mono no aware' - the gentle sadness of things.
 This refers to the ephemeral, transitory nature of the world, which in turn evokes a greater appreciation for things which are quick to disappear, such as cherry blossoms.
-The scenes I portray are fleeting moments in time, where the figures, objects and light will only be in that exact state for a moment, never to be repeated.
+The scenes she portrays are fleeting moments in time, where the figures, objects and light will only be in that exact state for a moment, never to be repeated.
 Furthering this concept, each piece also represents a different month of the year, highlighting the passage of time through the seasons.
 The works all feature a lone man with his back to the viewer, giving a glimpse into the life of a faceless stranger.
 Her current series 'A Night in Japan' continues from her first series, yet focuses on a single night in Tokyo.
 There is no longer a 'lone man', instead, a variety of people are shown, each going about their lives on this one night which binds them together.
 Her influence for this series was also drawn from the film Blade Runner, a film loved for it's dystopian, 'Neo Tokyo' nighttime scenes.